G. Richard Bevan: Idaho District Court

 In 2003, Governor Dirk Kempthorne appointed Bevan as a state judge on the Idaho District Court for the 5th judicial district, which covers the south central portion of the state.
 He was re-elected in 2006, 2010, and 2014.

 Bevan was considered by Idaho's Senators Mike Crapo and Jim Risch for a possible nomination as a federal judge, but David Nye was selected in 2016.

 Idaho Supreme Court

 In April 2017, Idaho Supreme Court justice Dan Eismann announced that he would retire on August 31.
-The Idaho Judicial Council provided Governor Butch Otter with four replacement candidates to choose from: Bevan, state judges John Stegner and Greg Moeller, and attorney Rebecca Rainey.
-Otter announced on August 29 that he had selected Bevan for the vacancy; Stegner was appointed to the court the following May.
+The Idaho Judicial Council provided Governor Butch Otter with four replacement candidates to choose from: Bevan, then-state district judges John Stegner and Greg Moeller, and attorney Rebecca Rainey.
+Otter announced on August 29 that he had selected Bevan for the vacancy.
+Later, both Stegner and Moeller joined Bevan on the Court.

 Bevan was sworn in as a justice of the supreme court on September 27, 2017.
 Unopposed in the 2018 election, his current term expires in January 2025; the nonpartisan election is held within the statewide primary election in May.
 Through a vote of his peers on the supreme court, he was elected chief justice in November 2020 and began serving in that capacity on January 1, 2021.